You're Doing the Right Things for Your Pastors.

 "Pastor Williams never complains about money.
 What a servant's heart."

 Pastors carry deep, systemic shame about money.
-This explains why 90% report financial stress but so few seek support.
+It explains why 90% report financial stress while so few seek support.
+Three beliefs keep them silent:

 "Someone else is handling this."
 If a CPA signed off on it, it must be right.
 The church runs payroll, so taxes are being handled.
-Pastors are trained to trust authorities—they feel presumptuous questioning professionals with credentials.
+Pastors are trained to trust credentialed authorities — they feel presumptuous questioning them.

 "I'm uniquely failing while everyone else has it together."
 Pastors don't realize 90% of their colleagues feel the same stress.
-They internalize a system problem as a personal failing.
+They internalize a systemic problem as a personal failing.
 Speaking up feels unspiritual.

 This is why direct outreach to pastors often fails.
-You can offer free webinars, free coaching, free resources—and still struggle to get double-digit attendance.
+You can offer free webinars, coaching, and resources — and still struggle to get double-digit attendance.
 Pastors won't self-identify as "the one who needs help."

 But when the denomination provides infrastructure, everything changes.